Perovskite Solar Cells: A Green Energy Revolution

 • Scalable Manufacturing: Efforts are underway to scale up the production of perovskite solar cells for commercial use.
 Optimizing manufacturing processes, ensuring consistency in large-scale production, and addressing cost-effectiveness are critical factors for widespread adoption.

-• Tandem Solar Cells: Combining them with other materials, such as silicon, in tandem configurations could unlock synergies and further improve overall efficiency.
+• Tandem Solar Cells: Combining them with other materials, such as silicon, in tandem configurations could unlock synergies and improve overall efficiency.
 Tandem solar cells aim to capture a broader spectrum of sunlight, maximizing energy conversion.

 • Diversified Applications: The flexibility of PSCs makes them suitable for various applications beyond traditional solar panels.
 Flexible and lightweight perovskite solar cells could be integrated into building materials, clothing, and other surfaces, expanding their potential use cases.